-The world of additive manufacturing is currently bogged down in a lexical quagmire, with many patented and trademarked processes.
+The world of additive manufacturing is currently bogged down in a lexical quagmire.
 For legal and marketing reasons, individual manufacturers frequently use different terms for nearly identical processes.
 The standardization bodies, ASTM International and ISO (the International Organization for Standardization) have classified all additive manufacturing technologies into seven generic categories.^{6,7} The basic principles, advantages and disadvantages of these seven categories are summarized in Appendix A.

 Some basic, common steps apply to all additive manufacturing technologies.
 All 3D printers require a digital model (i.e., a digital blueprint) of the part to be produced.
-This model may be generated by reverse engineering, a process where an existing part can be 3D scanned to produce a digital model of the physical object.
+And this model can be generated by reverse engineering, a process where an existing part can be 3D scanned to produce a digital model of the physical object.

-Figure: Demonstrative of Commercially Available 3D Scanner8
+Figure 2: Demonstrative of Commercially Available 3D Scanner8

 The digital model created by the 3D scan can then be used to 3D print a duplicate part with the same dimensions as the original part (though not necessarily the same mechanical properties).
-Alternatively, websites exist with libraries of digital models of 3D parts that are available for free or paid download.
-The source of these models may be unknown individuals designing untried and untested parts, reverse engineered parts, or potentially pirated designs from OEMs (Original
+Alternatively, websites exist with libraries of digital models of 3D parts that are available for free